miguelpassinho/OPI5Pro-Universal-Boot/README.md

 I am not a professional programmer.
 I am a father, a curious mind, a student of life.
 This project was born during a difficult period of my life, when I had to reinvent myself and embrace learning as a way to move forward.
 Every command line, every sleepless night, was an effort beyond what I thought I could achieve.
+At first, I thought only one distro (Arch by Kwankiu) could boot from NVMe.
+But when I tested others, I almost fell off my chair — it worked with all of them.
+Sometimes we surprise ourselves with what we build.
 The result is simple but powerful: a universal bootloader for the Orange Pi 5 Pro.
 Flash it once to the eMMC, and from then on, just pick the distro you want, write it to the NVMe, and boot.
 No headaches, no manual tweaks.

 ⚙️ How to use